nitin-is-me/the-blog-zone/README.md

 Sometimes you know what to say but don't know how to say it.
 I've integrated lightning-fast AI directly into the editor.
 Just highlight any text to instantly improve your writing, make it concise, simplify, or expand it!
 Also, if a post is too long, readers can click a single button to get a quick 3-bullet-point AI summary without reading the whole thing.

 > [!NOTE]
 > I intentionally limited the AI to just these few specific actions instead of bombarding the application with AI features.
-I didn't want to make the platform overly AI-centric just for the hype—I only used it where it actually provides genuine value without taking away the human element of blogging.
+I didn't want to make the platform overly AI-centric just for the hype.
+I only used it where it actually provides genuine value without taking away the human element of blogging.

 ### Infinitely Nested Comments
 Why stop at one layer?
 You can now reply directly to other comments on a post, creating deeply nested, threaded conversations that scale flawlessly.